cotriml/nba-telegram-channel/readme.md

-# NBA Results x Telegram Channel
+# NBA API x Telegram Channel

 This is a simple application to get NBA data from a NBA API (by RapidApi) to send to a Telegram channel through Telegram API.